BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 virtually any choice of priors and not just those that are mathematically convenient.
-Nevertheless, conjugate priors can be useful when learning Bayesian inference and also under some situations when there is a need to use analytical expressions for the posterior (see [conjugate_case_study](conjugate_case_study) for an example).
+Nevertheless, conjugate priors can be useful when learning Bayesian inference and also under some situations when there is a need to use analytical expressions for the posterior (see Section [conjugate_case_study](conjugate_case_study) for an example).
 As is such, we will briefly discuss analytical priors using the Beta Binomial model.